SystemsApproach/tcpcc/design.rst

 The 1-MB results are unsurprising, with no significant outliers across the five algorithms, and the average goodput decreasing as the RPCs compete with more and more streams.
-Although not shown :numref:`Figure
+Although not shown in :numref:`Figure
 %s <fig-graph_8b>`, the fourth algorithm (green), which performs best when all flows are stream-based, suffers a significant number of retransmissions when sharing the available bandwidth RPC calls.